Yo-Yo Ma: Media appearances

 Ma appeared as himself in an episode ("My Music Rules") of the animated children's television series Arthur, and on The West Wing (the episode "Noël"), where he played the prelude to Bach's Cello Suite No.1 at a Congressional Christmas party.
 He made five appearances on Sesame Street, all of which first aired during the show's 17th season in 1986.
 He appeared in The Simpsons episode "Puffless", where he played a serenade and theme music.
 Ma's likeness appeared in another Simpsons episode, "Missionary: Impossible", but he was played by regular Simpsons cast member Hank Azaria rather than Ma himself.
 Ma appeared twice on Mister Rogers' Neighborhood, developed a friendship with creator and host Fred Rogers, and later received the inaugural Fred Rogers Legacy Award.

-He also starred in the visual accompaniment to his recordings of Bach's Six Suites for Unaccompanied Cello.

 Ma was often invited to press events by Apple Inc. and Pixar CEO Steve Jobs, performed during the company's major events, and appeared in a commercial for the Macintosh computer.
 Ma's Bach recordings were used in a memorial video released by Apple on the first anniversary of Jobs's death.

 Ma was a guest on the "Not My Job" segment of Wait Wait...
 Don't Tell Me! on April 7, 2007, where he won for listener Thad Moore.

 On October 27, 2008, Ma appeared as a guest and performer on The Colbert Report.
 He was also one of the show's guests on November 1, 2011, where he performed songs from the album The Goat Rodeo Sessions with musicians Stuart Duncan, Edgar Meyer and Chris Thile.
 He also performed several of Bach's cello suites for the 2012 film Bill W. On October 5, 2015, he appeared on Colbert's new program, The Late Show with Stephen Colbert, in support of ballerina Misty Copeland, and prematurely celebrating his 60th birthday.

 In August 2018, Ma appeared on NPR's Tiny Desk Concerts.

 On June 19, 2020, the same group of musicians who recorded The Goat Rodeo Sessions released a second album, Not Our First Goat Rodeo.
 On September 1, 2020, the same group performed a virtual concert of some songs from Not Our First Goat Rodeo on NPR's Tiny Desk Concerts.

 On June 13, 2021, Ma was the guest on BBC Radio 4's Desert Island Discs.
-His musical choices included "Tin Tin Deo" by the Oscar Peterson Trio and "Podmoskovnye Vechera - Moscow Nights" by Vasily Solovyov-Sedoi.
+His musical choices included "Tin Tin Deo" by the Oscar Peterson Trio and "Podmoskovnye Vechera – Moscow Nights" by Vasily Solovyov-Sedoi.
 He selected as his book the 24 volumes of the Encyclopædia Britannica, and as his luxury item a Swiss Army knife.
 He revealed that his career in music felt like a "gift" after scoliosis threatened his ability to play in his 20s.

-Ma makes a cameo appearance as himself in the 2022 Netflix film Glass Onion: A Knives Out Mystery.
+In 2022, Ma made a cameo appearance as himself in the Netflix film Glass Onion: A Knives Out Mystery.